 Below we’ll walk you step-by-step through the process of using the Lightning Network on Okcoin and enjoying super fast transaction speed with very low fees.

-To deposit BTC on Okcoin with Lightning, you’ll need to first make sure you logged in to the platform and have completed identity verification on Okcoin, as you would for any deposit.
+To receive BTC on Okcoin with Lightning, you’ll need to first make sure you logged in the app and have completed identity verification on Okcoin, as you would for any deposit.

-Once you’re in, navigate to Assets in the top right corner of your screen and click Deposit.
-Then select the cryptocurrency you’d like to deposit on Okcoin — in this case Bitcoin.
+Once you’re in, click the purple “Move Money” button on the home screen and select “Receive”.
+Then select the cryptocurrency you’d like to receive — in this case Bitcoin.

-Once you’ve selected BTC, you’ll see an option to select a deposit method — select Lightning Network.
+Once you’ve selected BTC, you’ll see an option to select the network you want to use — select Lightning Network.

 You can deposit between 0.000001-0.05 BTC on Okcoin via the Lightning Network.
 From there, click Create invoice to generate an invoice, which will be used to complete the deposit.

 The next step will be to take the invoice generated on Okcoin and paste it into the wallet or application you’re sending from.